ChangWenhan/FromThinking2Output/README.md

 # From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models

----

-This is the official repository for the paper: "**From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models**".
+This is the official repository for the paper:

+"**From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models**".

+Authors：Junhao Liu, Zhenhao Xu, Yuxin Fang, Yichuan Chen and Wenhan Chang*

 In this repository, you'll find the core data and results from our research.
 We've initially provided: